Financial-Times/origami/README.md

 ## Troubleshooting

 ### Fonts not loading in IE11
 This is likely due to a misconfigured `Vary` header.
 In IE11 if the `Vary` header contains the name of a header which the browser is not aware of E.G. `FT-Site`, then it will cancel downloading the fonts part way through recieving the response yet still report the response as having a 200 HTTP status code.
 The solution to this is to remove the erroneous `Vary` header values or to remove the `Vary` header altogether.
+You can read more about how IE handles the `Vary` header on [MSDN](https://blogs.msdn.microsoft.com/ieinternals/2009/06/17/vary-with-care/).

 ### Fonts not loading in any brower
 This is likely due to the server sending the fonts having misconfigured Cross Origin Resource Sharing (CORS).
 The solution to this is to set the header `Access-Control-Allow-Origin` with the value `*` for any font requests.